 It is true that countries that are doing well, are not focused on the gender of their leaders, rather the focus is usually on good policies, clear communication, information-sharing, and whether or not their leaders listen.
 It bears noting, however, that female leaders have less room for error than their male counterparts.
 Voters are said to be more inclined to punish female leaders for policy failures while giving male leaders a pass for “bad luck.”

-Despite the deep-seated gender bias, it goes without saying that female leaders bring a refreshing alternative to the traditional, male-focused leadership style.
+Despite the deep-seated gender bias, female leaders bring a refreshing alternative to the traditional, male-focused leadership style.

 Although gender equality is becoming a regular topic of discussion within “best-in-class organizations”, many professional women still face daily hurdles in the workplace, including office politics and gender bias.
 These create internal struggles, that erode their confidence, causing hesitancy in developing professional relationships.
 Compounding the problem, according to EIAdvantage.ca, is the belief among about 50% of men that women are currently well represented in companies and as such should not complain.
 In reality, only 10% of senior leaders are women. (“Shatter the Glass Ceiling by Coaching Women Who Lead.”)

 One of the first steps in overcoming the external glass ceiling that shows up in different areas of our lives, is through awareness that the problem exists, by both those at the receiving end and by organizational leaders.
 Often this is disguised as organizational culture or tradition.
 The clue might be, phrases like “that’s how things are done around here,” or through prejudicial language, dubbed, “banter”.